astropy/photutils/docs/reference/index.rst

 API Reference
 *************

-The following is a list of all subpackages and their corresponding
-modules: Please see :ref:`importing` for information on how to import these tools.
+The API reference guide contains detailed descriptions of the functions, modules, and objects included in each of the Photutils subpackages.
+It assumes that you have an understanding of the key concepts presented in the :ref:`user_guide`.
+Please see :ref:`importing` for information on how to import these tools.

 * :doc:`photutils.aperture <aperture_api>`